-Unless a waiver has been granted, the submitting author must confirm, upon submission, that they will pay the APC should the article be accepted for publication.
+The submitting author must confirm, upon submission, that they will pay the APC should the article be accepted for publication.
 If a manuscript after peer review is ready to be accepted, the author will be notified and should provide payment by one of the following methods:

 - Payment by credit card: the credit card details can be provided using a secure form, at the time the manuscript is ready for acceptance.
 No charges will be processed until the article is accepted for publication, and the author will be notified of any charges that have been made.

 - Payment upon invoice: to be paid within 30 days of receipt of an invoice.

 Payment other than by credit card carries an administrative surcharge of £50.
 In all cases a receipt will be sent after the payment has been received.